elasticio/salesforce-component/README.md

 Executing a SOQL Query that may return many objects.
 Each resulting object is emitted one-by-one.
 Use the Salesforce Object Query Language (SOQL) to search your organization’s Salesforce data for specific information.
 SOQL is similar to the SELECT statement in the widely used Structured Query Language (SQL) but is designed specifically for Salesforce data.
 This action allows you to interact with your data using SOQL.
 Empty object will be returned, if query doesn't find any data.

+Please pay attention to the environment variable `MAX_FETCH_COUNT` to configure the action correctly (see [Environment variables section for the details](#environment-variables) for the details).

 #### Input fields description
 * **Include deleted** - checkbox, if checked - deleted records will be included into the result list.